AT&T Business TOBR Help att.com/tobr

 AT&T TOBR means Transfer of Billing Responsibility.
 It is used to move an eligible wireless line from one AT&T account to another while staying on AT&T. If you are leaving AT&T for another carrier, you need an AT&T Business Transfer PIN instead.

-If a personal or consumer account is involved, or you’re not my business client, use AT&T’s online process directly at att.com/tobr.
+If a personal or consumer account is involved, use AT&T’s online process directly at att.com/tobr.

 What AT&T Business TOBR means